-- 1. ERR5RS and R6RS standard libraries may be imported.
+- 1. R7RS/R6RS standard libraries may be imported.
 Their code is located automagically. - 2.
-Nonstandard libraries, such as (larceny compiler), may be placed in one of the directories that are searched by Larceny's autoload feature, provided those libraries are located in files that follow Larceny's standard naming conventions as described in the next section. - 3.
-R6RS top-level programs may use Larceny's -path option to specify directories that contain other libraries the program may import, provided those libraries are located in files that follow Larceny's standard naming conventions as described in the next section. - 4.
-R6RS top-level programs may use Larceny's LARCENY_LIBPATH environment variable to specify directories that contain other libraries the program may import, provided those libraries are located in files that follow Larceny's standard naming conventions as described in the next section.

-5. R6RS top-level programs and Scheme scripts may define their own libraries in the same file that contains the top-level program or Scheme script.
+Nonstandard libraries, such as (larceny compiler), may be placed in one of the directories searched by Larceny's autoload feature, provided those libraries are located in files that follow Larceny's standard naming conventions as described in the next section. - 3.
+R7RS/R6RS top-level programs may use Larceny's -path option to specify directories that contain other libraries the program may import, provided those libraries are located in files that follow Larceny's standard naming conventions as described in the next section. - 4.
+R7RS/R6RS top-level programs may use Larceny's LARCENY_LIBPATH environment variable to specify directories that contain other libraries the program may import, provided those libraries are located in files that follow Larceny's standard naming conventions as described in the next section. - 5.
+R7RS/R6RS top-level programs and Scheme scripts may define their own libraries in the same file that contains the top-level program or Scheme script.

-ERR5RS programs may use any of those five mechanisms, and may also use a sixth mechanism: An ERR5RS program can be written as a little configuration program that loads the program's libraries from files before any libraries are imported.
-This sixth mechanism is portable, but is not available to R6RS programs.
+R7RS programs may use any of those five mechanisms, and may also use a sixth mechanism: An R7RS program can be written as a little configuration program that loads the program's libraries from files before any libraries are imported.
+This sixth mechanism appears to be portable, but is not available to R6RS programs executing in Larceny's R6RS mode because it mixes execution with macro expansion, which is explicitly forbidden by one of the R6RS standard's "absolute requirements".

 5.4.
-Mapping library names to files (ERR5RS/R6RS)
+Mapping library names to files (R7RS/R6RS)